Skip to main content

 5 mentions Positive Neutral Negative

-The game is notably stable and runs smoothly, especially on the Steam Deck, with minimal bugs reported.
-While there are some graphical glitches and occasional awkward camera angles, overall the performance and stability are well-received.
+The game runs smoothly and reliably, especially on the Steam Deck, with minimal bugs reported.
+While some graphical glitches and camera issues persist, overall stability is strong and the gameplay experience remains enjoyable.

 • “It runs great on the Steam Deck.”